 Increased app engagement

-A big benefit of in-app purchases is that they give you lots of data on what users like and dislike about the app.
+A big benefit of in-app purchases is that they give you lots of data on what your users like and dislike about the app.

 Do people keep buying access to a particular functionality or a given piece of content or consumable?
 Well, then you can be certain that devoting some extra attention and time to those particular features will be well worth your time.
 Armed with the knowledge of what’s best liked, you can focus on improving those popular parts.
 This results in better resource allocation at the development and maintenance levels.